Walk to Pluto!

 Though Pluto has been reclassified as a “dwarf planet” it remains the largest known member of the Kuiper Belt, a remote region orbiting our solar system that contains over 70,000 objects of significant size.

-PlanetWalk begins at a large sign representing the Sun and takes you on a 4-1/2-mile round-trip journey to the orbit of Pluto.
+PlanetWalk begins near the observatory building at a large sign representing the Sun, and takes you on a 4-1/2-mile round-trip journey to the orbit of Pluto.
 Along the way you will pass nine trail signs representing each of the planets in the solar system.
 Each sign is placed at a distance from the PlanetWalk Sun proportional to the actual distance between the Sun and that particular planet’s orbit.
 On each planet sign you will find a representation of the planet itself, drawn to the PlanetWalk scale.

 What is the Solar System?